-There’s a good reason why B.C. is considered the steelhead capital of the world: the amount a fishable water is seemingly endless.
-However there are three main rivers that should definitely be on every steelheader’s list.
+There’s a good reason why B.C. is considered the steelhead capital of the world: the amount of fishable water is seemingly endless.
+However, there are three main rivers that should definitely be on every steelheader’s list.

 The Skeena River: This river and its tributaries are famous for winter steelhead.
 The famous river forms in northwestern British Columbia on the southern end of the Spatsizi Plateau and flows 350 miles before it meets up with the Chatham Sound and subsequently the Pacific Ocean.
 The Skeena, along with its tributaries like the Kalum, Kitimat and the Copper Rivers make your winter steelhead fishing opportunities almost endless.